Andrew Fleming

-Andrew Fleming is an American screenwriter, film director, television producer, television director, film producer, actor, and television writer.
-He directed and wrote or co-wrote the films Bad Dreams, Threesome, The Craft, Dick, Nancy Drew, Hamlet 2, Barefoot, and Ideal Home, and directed The In-Laws.
+Andrew Fleming (born March 14, 1963) is an American screenwriter, film director, television producer, television director, film producer, actor, and television writer.
+He directed and wrote or co-wrote the films Bad Dreams, Threesome, The Craft, Dick, Nancy Drew, Hamlet 2, Barefoot, and Ideal Home, and directed The In-Laws remake.
 He has also directed episodes of the television series Arrested Development and Grosse Pointe, among others.

 He studied filmmaking at New York University film school.

 Personal life

 Fleming is gay, and based his 2018 film Ideal Home on his own experiences as a gay parent, helping to raise the son of his partner of 23 years.